Coroutines for Asynchronous Concurrent Programming

 • Suppose you want to read a bunch of images from different URLs on the Internet and make a collage of them

-• You would like to process them in the order they show up, no need to wait for all the images to come in
+• You would like to resize them in the order they show up, no need to wait for all the images to come in

 • Also if one load is slow don’t block all the subsequent loads